bestsolutionit/401KCoin/doc/README.md

 ### Need Help?

-* See the documentation at the [401KCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO***
-for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [401KCoin Forum](http://forum.401kcoinlabs.org/).
-* Join our Discord server [Discord Server](https://discord.401kcoinchain.org)
+* Join our Discord server [Discord Server](https://www.401kcoin.ltd)
-* Join one of our Slack groups [401KCoin Slack Groups](https://401kcoinchain.org/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build 401KCoin on your native platform.
+The following are developer notes on how to build 401K Coin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)